 - A prepaid debit card (we don’t want to use this!)

 - A 5% interest, FDIC insured savings account (this is what we want!)

 To get the money into the savings account, we need to first move the money from our normal bank into the prepaid debit card.
-From there, it flows into your 5% interest savings account.
+From there, it flows into the 5% interest savings account.
 You can think of the process of getting your money from your bank into your 5% interest account as looking sort of like this:

 The prepaid debit card is basically a tool.
 We need to have it in order to get the 5% interest savings account, but we’re not going to use it for anything other than as a temporary stop on the way to the 5% interest savings account.

 The good thing is that each person is allowed to open up a maximum of five Netspend accounts.
 Put $1,000 into each Netspend account and you’ll have $5,000 earning you 5% interest.
 If you have a spouse or partner, you can have them open up five accounts of their own as well, effectively allowing your household to put away $10,000 earning 5% interest.
-If you also open up two cards per person with Insight, your household will be able to put away $30,000 per year earning 5% guaranteed interest.
+If you also open up two cards per person with another company called Insight, your household will be able to put away a total of $30,000 per year earning 5% guaranteed interest.

 Considering the fact that the average American household has less than $1,000 in emergency savings, I’d say most people would do pretty darn well if they could put away $5,000, $10,000 or more earning 5% interest.

 In order to open up five Netspend accounts, we’re going to need to open up multiple prepaid debit cards.
 Each prepaid debit card is tied to a specific company, but they all have the same underlying platform with Netspend and work exactly the same.
 Here are the five prepaid debit cards you’ll need to open: